Martin Gordon: Equipment

 Gordon is known for using the Rickenbacker 4001 bass guitar, most notably on the Sparks album Kimono My House and the later album Jet by the British group of the same name.
 He has stated in the Rickenbacker Forum that he used H&H amplification for this recording.
 He used Rotosound round-wound strings to produce his benchmark sound.
 Such was his identification with the 4001 that he stated that he preferred to be sacked from the group Sparks rather than accommodate the request for him to use a different instrument.
 In Radio Stars, he used a Rickenbacker 3001 and a Fender Precision bass.
 In more recent times he has used Yamaha 5-string basses and Stagg upright e-basses, before returning to the Rickenbacker 4003 in 2014.

 Academia

-As a result of his association with the Film University Brandenburg Konrad Wolf, Gordon stepped gingerly into academia with the publication of his first paper in 2025 by Abertay University, Dundee, in which he introduced his recent compositional methodology under the title of 'Trapped in the Tar Pit of Common Time'.
+As a result of his association with the Film University Brandenburg Konrad Wolf, Gordon stepped gingerly into academia with the publication of his first paper in 2025 by Abertay University, Dundee, in which he introduced his speech-based compositional methodology under the title of 'Trapped in the Tar Pit of Common Time'.